MERGER INVESTIGATION ALERT: Th - GuruFocus.com

 NEW YORK, May 22, 2023

-An investigation has been commenced into the fairness of NRXP's 2021 de-SPAC merger.
-Shortly after the NRXP 2021 de-SPAC merger closed, NRXP stock began spiraling downwards.
+An investigation has been commenced into the fairness of Owlet's 2021 de-SPAC merger.
+Shortly after the Owlet 2021 de-SPAC merger closed, Owlet stock began spiraling downwards.

-The Law Offices of Vincent Wong's investigation concerns whether this transaction unfairly harmed stockholders and whether all material facts were properly disclosed to stockholders.
+The Law Offices of Vincent Wong's investigation concerns whether the Board of Owlet has harmed stockholders by agreeing to enter into this transaction and whether all material facts have been properly disclosed to stockholders.

-If you are a current NRXP shareholder, contact us for more information by using the link below.
+If you are a current OWLT shareholder, contact us for more information by using the link below.
 There is no cost or obligation to you.

 Vincent Wong, Esq. is an experienced attorney who has represented investors in securities litigations involving financial fraud and violations of shareholder rights.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.